 The following chart shows the expected progress of the System's funded status over the next 20 years measured in terms of the City's contribution rate and the funded ratio assuming the long-term return rate of 7.00% and all other actuarial assumptions are met.
-Future new hires are expected to participate in Class D and will earn a lower benefit formula and contribute at 5.0% of pay.
+Future new hires are expected to participate in Class D and will earn a lower benefit accrual rate and contribute at 5.0% of pay.

 The projections assume there will be no future gains or losses on the liability.
-These projections are also based on assuming all of the valuation assumptions are exactly met, including the long-term rate of return and covered payroll increasing by the inflation assumption of 3.40% per year.
+These projections are also based on assuming all of the valuation assumptions are exactly met, including the long-term rate of return and covered payroll increasing by 3.40% per year.

-The chart shows the expected member contribution rate, the normal cost rate, the rate of pay amortization of the unfunded actuarial liability (UAL) rate, and the net City's total contribution rate (numbers on the top of the bars).
-The City's total cost as a percent of payroll is projected to decrease steadily over the projection period as a function of the funding policy which pays the unfunded liability over a fixed period resulting in level dollar amortization payments along with an increasing proportion of Plan D active membership with a lower normal cost rate.
-The cost eventually drops to around 2.9% when the unfunded liability is fully paid off and the majority of remaining active members are expected to be covered as Class D members.
+The chart shows the expected member contribution rate, the normal cost rate, the rate of pay of amortization of the unfunded actuarial liability (UAL rate), and the net City's total contribution rate (numbers on the top of the bars).
+The City's total cost as a percent of payroll is projected to decrease steadily over the projection period as a function of 1) the funding policy which pays the unfunded liability over a fixed period resulting in level dollar amortization payments, 2) an increasing proportion of Plan D active membership with a lower normal cost rate and 3) as deferred investment gains are recognized in future years.
+The cost eventually drops to around 2.5% in 2032 when the unfunded liability is fully paid off and the majority of remaining active members are expected to be covered as Class D members.
 The 5.0% contribution rate for Class D members is expected to cover most of the normal cost rate, the cost of the annual benefit accrual with the balance of the cost to cover the cost of administrative expenses.
-Therefore, the City's net cost will trend toward 2.4% as Class C members retire.
+Therefore, the City's net cost will trend toward 2.3% as Class C members retire.